Yimin-zhou/2DImage-Relighting/README.md

  2. In root directory run
     `conda env create -f environment.yml` & `conda activate relighting`
  3. Redirect to `src/` run `python3 main.py`
+ 4. Redirect to `src/venders/` run `sh ./scripts/download_trained_model.sh` to download the pretrained model
- 4. You will see output images inside folder `outputs` (Warning: this only works for full-body(human) photos)
+ 5. You will see output images inside folder `outputs` (Warning: this only works for full-body(human) photos)

  ### About this project